ssp21/ssp21-spec/ssp21.md

     * The initiator initializes the *pending session* with the session keys, requested algorithms, and session start time.

-    * The responder transmits the previously prepared *Reply Handshake Begin*
+    * The responder transmits the previously prepared *Handshake Begin Reply*

 ##### Handling Session Auth Request